This #MagicBabyMoments shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias

 But something happened.
 Midway through her pregnancy, she found out through testing that the baby had a rare genetic disorder and she lost the baby.
 What was more difficult is that she learned that she and Jeff were both carriers, so they would not be able to get pregnant naturally.
 A few days after Lindsay lost the baby, we went out to dinner together.
 She was crushed, and I was so emotional just being around her.
 I remember the joy of pregnancy, and although I had not experienced loss, I imagined what that loss would feel like.
 And I was crushed for my friend.
 We cried together, and I told her just how proud I was of her for handling all of these emotions so bravely.
 I tried to listen and understand.
 Last spring, they began their journey to get pregnant through in vitro fertilization.
 Genetic test after genetic test for them and their family members.
 Harvested eggs, fertilization, more genetic tests, transferred embryos.
 And finally, about five months ago, Lindsay became pregnant again.
 And again, I was one of the first friends she told.
 I could not be happier for her.
 She even asked me to take her pregnancy reveal photos – I was honored!

 Last month, she found out she is having a boy.
 Woo hoo!
 We have hung out a few times since, and it was great to see her excitement about the new addition to her family.
+If you or your family are also expecting a baby, it might be time to shop for some adorable gifts like those Monogrammed backpack diaper bags.

 I decided to create this Finding Nemo Disney Baby Gift Basket.
 Have you noticed the presence of the beach in the photos above?
 Lindsay loves the beach!
 She got engaged in the ocean, married overlooking the beach, and even has a tattoo of a dolphin on her shoulder!
 And being a special education teacher, I thought Finding Nemo would be a perfect fit for her.
 To celebrate Lindsay’s pregnancy, I created this Disney Baby Play, Splash, and Sleep Finding Nemo Baby Gift Basket.